Non-canonical books referenced in the Bible

 The non-canonical books referenced in the Bible include known, unknown, or otherwise lost non-Biblical cultures' works referenced in the Bible.
 The Bible, in Judaism, consists of the Hebrew Bible; Christianity refers to the Hebrew Bible as the Old Testament, with a canon including the New Testament.
 Non-canonical books referenced in the Bible include the Biblical apocrypha and Deuterocanon.

 It may also include books of the Anagignoskomena (Deuterocanonical books) that are accepted in only Eastern Orthodoxy.
 For the purposes of this article, "referenced" can mean direct quotations, paraphrases, or allusions, which in some cases are known only because they have been identified as such by ancient writers or the citation of a work or author.

 Hebrew Bible

 The following are mentioned in the Hebrew Bible:

+Israelite books quoted or alluded to are: